 Associated Spirit Animals

 Sunflowers share traits and symbiosis with certain wild animals and insects.
-For example, moths, bees, butterflies, and beetles all rely on sunflowers for nourishment and in turn, they pollinate the flowers, thus extending their life force.
+For example, moths, bees, butterflies, and beetles all rely on sunflowers for nourishment and, in turn, they pollinate the flowers, thus extending their life force.

 On a spiritual level, sunflowers share synergies with the bee spirit animal because they are symbols of devotion and dedication, as well as happiness.
 In addition, they are associated with the monarch and swallowtail butterfly spirit animals because of their orange and yellow hues and connection to the spiritual realm.
-Finally, sunflowers are associated with the hawk and eagle spirit animals because they symbolize spiritual ascension, and they all play an important role in Native American culture.
+Finally, sunflowers are associated with the hawk and eagle spirit animals because they symbolize spiritual ascension, and they all play an important role in Native American cultures.

-Sunflowers in Cultural Mythology and Folklore
+Sunflowers in Mythology and Folklore

 Sunflower in Inca Mythology

 In 1532, the explorer Francisco Pizarro discovered giant sunflowers in Peru.
 In fact, the bright and beautiful flowers were sacred to the local Inca People.
 For the Incas, the sunflower reflected the image of their sun god, Inti.
 Thus, Incan priestesses wore sunflower-like discs made with pure gold on their breasts to honor Inti.3